mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

     - see these threads for details [1](https://stackoverflow.com/questions/52998331/imagemagick-security-policy-pdf-blocking-conversion/53180170#53180170), [2](https://imagemagick.org/script/security-policy.php), [3](https://legacy.imagemagick.org/discourse-server/viewtopic.php?t=29653)
     - the policy file can be found by running `convert -list policy`
     - edit the policy file to include the active line `<policy domain="module" rights="read|write" pattern="{PS,PDF,XPS}" />`

-- run the following to create poster, contributed and invited talks files `python mkgalleries.py [path to json file] [path to galleries root]`
+- run the following to create poster, contributed and invited talks files `python mkgalleries.py [path to main/abstracts json file] [path to galleries root]`
-- run the following to download PDFs and create thumbnails for these PDFs `python mkgalleries.py --download [path to json file] [path to galleries root]`
+- run the following to download PDFs from the PDF upload server and create thumbnails for these PDFs `python mkgalleries.py --download [path to json file] [path to galleries root]`
-- run the following to create images for equations in the abstracts of the posters
+- run the following to create images for any latex equations in the abstracts texts of the posters `python mkgalleries.py --render-equations [path to json file] [path to galleries root]`

 - once all this is done commit and upload the changes:
 ```bash